NWChemEx-Project/Utilities/README.md

 - TypeTraits : Structs to make meta-template programming easier
   - Extended type intraspection (*i.e.* determining if a type has a member)

-Building UtilitiesEx
+Building Utilities
 --------------------

-UtilitiesEx piggy-backs off of NWChemExBase so see [here](NWChemExBase/dox/Building.md) for instructions on building this library.
+Utilities piggy-backs off of CMakeBuild so see [here](CMakeBuild/dox/Building.md) for instructions on building this library.